Katie Fordyce

 I am currently in a transition period moving over from academia back to clinical in terms of practice education due to financial restraints within the HEI sector.
 Initially this was a very scary situation, having been in the previous role for 21 years but it is also exciting.

-I am the Line Manager for five radiography apprentices within the Trust who are studying at LSBU for the 3-year degree apprenticeship programme or the 18-month apprentice top-up programme at Derby university.
+I am the Line Manager for five radiography apprentices within the Trust who are studying at LSBU for the 3-year degree apprenticeship programme or the 18-month apprentice top-up programme at Derby University.
 This is a new aspect of my role, being introduced two years ago, but one which I find very rewarding and challenging.

 I am also the Course Leader for the Postgraduate Certificate in Mammography programme and postgraduate breast imaging modules for the National Breast Training Centre at King’s College Hospital (KCH).
 This involves delivering tuition within the course/modules, organising marketing/promotion, supporting recruitment and admissions processes, assessment and marking and a lot of other administrative tasks.
 We have a collaborative contract with LSBU and a small team within the Training Centre at KCH.